Faberman/fb2utils/README.md

 Common `python2 ./setup.py build && python2 ./setup.py install` will do the job.

-But, you have to install [lxml](http://lxml.de/installation.html) -- read that page carefully!
+But you have to install [lxml](http://lxml.de/installation.html) -- read that page carefully!
-If you use [brew](http://brew.sh/), then you may pefer usage of `pip install`.
+If you use [brew](http://brew.sh/), then you may have to choose `pip install`.